What is a Six Sigma Champion?

 - Makes decisions on prioritizing individual project phases so as to eliminate redundancies while executing a project.

 - Makes a note of the best practices and focuses on obtaining continuous improvement while executing a project.

 - Reports to the top management about the status of the project.

 Traits of a Good Project Champion

 The top management of an organization may find the task of choosing a good project champion to be challenging.
 This is mainly because of the demanding nature of the job responsibilities that a project champion handles.
-Choosing the right project champion can determine the outcome of a project to a certain extent.
+Choosing the right person can determine the outcome of a project to a certain extent.
 Some of the traits that you should consider while choosing a Project Champion are as follows:

 - He should be able to understand the management’s needs and relate it to the customer’s expectations.

 - Be well versed with the technical aspects which are involved while executing a project.

 - Should be inspirational to motivate the team and get the best out of them in terms of work performance.

 - Should be able to achieve results with minimal or no errors while monitoring the entire execution phase of a project.